Eating Japanese crab カニを食べましょう

 To read: Specialties of Hokkaido

-Also known as snow crab, zuwaigani is a tasty dish eaten especially in winter, since to prevent population decline it can only be harvested at this time of the year.
+Also known as snow crab, zuwaigani is a tasty dish eaten especially in winter, but to prevent population decline it can only be harvested at this time of the year.
 It's found on the west coast of Japan, from northern Hokkaido to Tottori Prefecture.
 It's mainly the legs of this crab, long, fine and delicious, that have made it popular.
-The roe is also tasty with rice or sushi.
+The roe (egg) is also tasty with rice or sushi.

 See also: Four amazing Japanese sweets